Since I left Düsseldorf

 Where to sleep

 If you’re coming with children, we would recommend to stay at least one night and to choose one of the hotels near the centre.
 We have a good experience with the hotels around Derendorf, they have a good price-quality ratio.
 With one child, we have stayed in NH Düsseldorf City Nord and Mercure Düsseldorf Zentrum.
 If you are coming with two kids, the search for a payable hotel would be harder.
-We’re going to try Holiday Inn Express Duesseldorf City Nord.
+In 2017, we tried Holiday Inn Express Duesseldorf City Nord and it was a great choice!
+In 2018, we have again booked the Holiday Inn as the room has a double bed and a sofa bed.
+There’s not so much space left when the sofa is open as a bed but still fine for a weekend.
+Also, a plus point is the free breakfast buffet and the lowest rate (check the price in booking.com).

 I can only say, go to Germany and experience the Dusseldorf Christmas market on your own!!